Nico-Merck/fluorescent-microplastic-detection/README.md

-# A non-contact in-situ approach for detecting fluorescent microplastic particles in flowing water using fluorescence spectroscopy
+# A non-contact *in-situ* approach for detecting fluorescent microplastic particles in flowing water using fluorescence spectroscopy

 [![DOI](https://zenodo.org/badge/1059388005.svg)](https://doi.org/10.5281/zenodo.17177032)

 This repository contains the code and data used for analysing fluorescence spectra of microplastic particles.
 The aim is to characterise different polymer samples and their fluorescent properties using spectroscopic methods.
-This study demonstrates in-flow detection of polypropylene particles containing production-added fluorescent dyes: fluorescence spectroscopy enabled classification via intensity ratios and clustering, while interferometric particle imaging revealed particle size and type.
+This study demonstrates in-flow detection of polypropylene particles containing production-added fluorescent dyes:
+fluorescence spectroscopy enabled classification via intensity ratios and clustering, while interferometric particle imaging revealed particle size and type.

+---

 ## Repository structure